Child Support

 In many divorce cases or custody cases that involve child custody, mandatory child support is ordered to be paid from one parent to the other.
 In most child support cases, the court will order the non-custodial parent to make child support payments to the custodial parent.
 If physical custody is shared, a special agreement may be established.

-Child support issues can quickly get stressful and become a subject of significant litigation if you do not have a child support attorney to represent serving Kansas City.
+Child support issues can quickly become stressful and the subject of significant litigation if you do not have a child support attorney in Kansas City to represent you.
 At Davis | Family Law, our attorneys have over 35 years of experience in family law and are prepared to help you through the complex child support process.

-Understanding How Child Support is Determined in Kansas City, Missouri
+Understanding How Child Support Is Determined in Kansas City, Missouri

 A few factors which are considered by the court in a child support determination include:

-• The existing or proposed child custody agreement
+- The existing or proposed child custody agreement

-• The income and earning capacity of each spouse
+- The income and earning capacity of each spouse

-• The schooling and healthcare costs of the children
+- The schooling and healthcare costs of the children

 Can Child Support Be Waived in Missouri?
 Here’s What You Need to Know